michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0020.md

 - v: transport by ferry
 - v: travel by ferry
 ### Family
-ferry: ferried, ferries, ferrying+;ferrying: ferryings
+- ferry: ferried, ferries, ferrying+
+- ferrying: ferryings
 ### Examples
 - At least 23 people were killed and 17 others were missing after a ferry caught fire Sunday off the coast of Indonesia’s capital, officials said.
 - Rickety boats ferry small groups of migrants to Curacao, Bonaire and other Caribbean islands a short distance from Venezuela’s north coast.